Brief History of the 62nd Military Police Company (Highway Patrol)

 The 62nd Highway Patrol was a very special unit.
 The distinctive "White Mice" [or "Die Weißen Mäuse"] as the patrol vehicles were frequently called will fondly long be remembered in the minds and hearts of many Americans and Germans.
 While the Highway Patrol was certainly not the first U.S. forces military unit to enforce law and order, to provide service to persons in need, to control traffic, to safeguard lives and property, or to patrol autobahns and other primary and secondary roads, they were the only unit created specifically to carry out that special mission.
 The duties, training, and experiences were very unique.
 I am sure that my fellow veterans of the Highway Patrol would agree with my statement that the time spent with the Highway Patrol was a memorable part of our lives.
 It was the best duty of my entire military experience.
 Fellow troopers of the Highway Patrol, I salute you.

 Law Enforcement Efforts Prior to the Highway Patrol.
+The Constabulary.

 To fully comprehend the history, duties, and responsibilities of the U.S. Army Highway Patrol in Germany, one needs to gain a perspective of the European continent following World War II.
 War had again devastated much of the continent.
 Major cities were in shambles, and many rural areas were badly ravaged.
 Travel between most areas was difficult, if at all possible.
 Civil government was totally fragmented with no local governing authority.
 Europe's law enforcement agencies had been left in shambles.
 The country was in desperate need of help.
 Power was vested in the occupying forces.